Sculling, endurance, sprinting, currents, waves, tide, wind, and teamwork – that’s coastal rowing!

 While coastal and open water are often used interchangeably, open water is the broader category.
 It involves rowing heavy, seaworthy boats on challenging water, be it a coastline or large lake.

-Coastal boats meet specific criteria set by FISA, the international governing body for competitive rowing.
+Coastal boats meet specific criteria set by World Rowing, the international governing body for competitive rowing.
 For example, many open water boats (such as Maas Aeros) have a self-bailer in the foot compartment, or are traditional wooden boats large and heavy enough to prevent swamping (filling with water) even in rough water conditions.
 FISA-certified coastal boats MUST have an open stern transom to automatically fully drain the boat.

 Open water races accept competitors in a variety of traditional wooden and newer fiberglass and carbon boats, and are often long distance – 10Km to marathon length.